joshualibrarian/wim/README.md

 ### Addressing

 Items are each uniquely addressable across the system.
 Though backwards-compatible to the email namespace, the WIM is flexible to allow for almost any namespace.
 The [addressing scheme](doc/addressing.md) is very robust and allows for referencing not just items, but parts of items.

+## Documentation

+Through these documents, a consistent syntax will be used.
+Each token may separated in brackets for readability, but those brackets *are not* intended to be included in the actual item.
+White space *is* included as shown.

+- Angle brackets (`<>`) denote required tokens.
+- Square brackets (`[]`) denote optional tokens.
+- A plus sign (`+`) following a token denotes that multiple iterations of it are allowed.